isb-cgc/readthedocs/docs/source/sections/data/MATCH_about.rst

 About the Molecular Analysis for Therapy Choice Data Set
 ---------------------------------------------------------------------

-The intial studies from project MATCH are available at the `Genomics Data Commons (GDC) <https://portal.gdc.cancer.gov/>`_.
+Data from the MATCH Program are available at the `Genomics Data Commons (GDC) <https://portal.gdc.cancer.gov/>`_.
+It includes data for over 15 primary sites and at least eight disease types.

 Accessing the MATCH Data on the Cloud
 -------------------------------------------------------------------------------------------